-In selecting director nominees, our Governance and Nominating Committee considers many factors, including an understanding of the semiconductor, electronics or other technology industries and experience in business operations, finance, marketing, strategic planning and other relevant disciplines.
+In selecting director nominees, our Governance and Nominating Committee considers many factors, including an understanding of the semiconductor, electronics or other technology industries and experience in business operations, finance, marketing, strategic planning, and other relevant disciplines.
 Other important factors in the evaluation of candidates include outstanding career achievements; essential and complementary skills; soundness of judgment; independent thinking; and diversity of viewpoints and experience.
 Recognizing that diversity has multiple dimensions, our Governance and Nominating Committee takes into consideration all aspects of diversity, such as gender, ethnicity, and geographic location, and assesses its effectiveness in this regard as part of its annual Board evaluation process.
 In selecting director nominees, our Governance and Nominating Committee also considers candidates based on the need to satisfy the applicable SEC regulations and Nasdaq Stock Market rules.
 Board members are encouraged to cultivate and utilize a diverse professional network to aid in this process.
-In 2019, our Governance and Nominating Committee undertook a significant board refreshment process, which included the involvement of all members of the Board, resulting in Board composition representing significant skills and diversity across all of the above attributes.

 Stockholders can recommend qualified candidates for our Board of Directors by writing to the Corporate Secretary at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551.
-Such candidates will be considered and are evaluated in the same manner as any other candidates.
+Such candidates will be considered in accordance with our bylaws and are evaluated in the same manner as any other candidates.